Guido Crepax and the new adult comics revolution

 “Crepax’s most important innovation was his reformulation of the comic page grid as a result of his interest in reproducing the kinetic effect of cinematic montage within the static medium of comics.
 In particular, the intricate constructions of Crepax’s pages replicate the choppy editing and irregular framing of early nouvelle vague films.”

 The layouts in the Valentina comics see an arrangement of horizontal and vertical panels that span a wealth of different sizes and shapes as a scene unfolds.
-Floating orbs, blocky type for sound effects that punctuate the scenes, and cascading rubbery squiggles draw on Crepax's ad agency days and lend a playful, hallucinatory aura to strips that are already barely grounded in what the author called "a dreamlike world."
+Floating orbs, blocky type for sound effects that punctuate the panels, and cascading rubbery squiggles draw on Crepax's ad agency days and lend a playful, hallucinatory aura to strips that are already barely grounded in what the author called "a dreamlike world."
 All textiles, wallpaper, and furnishings are graphically elaborate, and in an intricate half-page montage panel in "The Subterraneans" and elsewhere, Crepax's women don flashy, mod apparel emblazoned with fanciful patterns and designs.

 A photo shoot in the studio beneath Valentina's apartment sounds dry on paper, but it's wondrous in Crepax's hands, with the action having been split at one point into a 24-panel page.